 The general rule is to think about existing customers first — gather all the available data and try to answer the following questions:

 - Who are existing customers, and what are they interested in?
 What are they searching for, and how do they do it?

 - What are their favorite media channels and platforms?

 Once you've picked a channel, it is much easier to master your campaigns and become an expert around the chosen platforms.
 With carefully planned campaigns, even a small investment can play out really well and increase your profits dramatically.
-Over time you'll get to know well what works specifically for your business, thus, you'll be able to define what is the best way to advertise.
+Over time you'll get to know well what works specifically for the business; thus, you'll be able to define the best way to promote your business.